List of O Idioms:

 over (and done) with: completed, finished.

-- Before my grandmother died she weighed next to nothing and they had to feed her with a tube.
+- Before my grandmother died she weighed next to nothing and they had to feed her through a feeding tube.

-- You won’t believe this but this purse cost me next to nothing — it was on sale for 60% off.
+- You won’t believe it but this purse cost me next to nothing — it was on sale for 60% off.

 over (and done) with: completed, finished.